The planetary nebula Abell 48 and its [WN] nucleus: The Planetary Nebula

 \subsubsection{Infrared Fluxes}

+These are several flux determinations at infrared (IR) wavelengths.
 The nebula is faint in 2MASS and UKIDSS images.
-In the $K_s$ band, which has the strongest detection, we attribute the flux to molecular hydrogen (H$_2$) at 2.122$\mu$m, as well as the Br$\gamma$ 2.166$\mu$m hydrogen line (Kimeswenger et al. 1998).
+In the $K_s$ band, which has the strongest detection, we attribute the flux to molecular hydrogen (H$_2$) at 2.12\,$\mu$m, as well as the Br$\gamma$ 2.17\,$\mu$m hydrogen line (Kimeswenger et al. 1998).
 The GLIMPSE data resolves the nebula well, and it appears brightest in the IRAC2 and IRAC4 bands.
-On this basis, the Br$\alpha$ 4.05 $\mu$m line is probably the strongest feature contributing to the IRAC2 flux, and strong polycyclic aromatic hydrocarbon (PAH) bands (Allamandola, Tielens \& Barker 1989) are the likely main contributor to the IRAC4 flux, particularly the bands at 7.7 and 8.6\,$\mu$m, with some emission from Pf$\alpha$ 7.46$\mu$m and the Ar\,III 8.99$\mu$m fine-structure line.
+On this basis, the Br$\alpha$ 4.05 $\mu$m line is probably the strongest feature contributing to the IRAC2 flux, and strong polycyclic aromatic hydrocarbon (PAH) bands (Allamandola, Tielens \& Barker 1989) likely contribute to the IRAC4 flux, particularly the bands at 7.7 and 8.6\,$\mu$m, with some emission from Pf\,$\alpha$ 7.46$\mu$m and the \ArIII\ 8.99$\mu$m fine-structure line.
 We ran a preliminary photoionization model to test these predictions using the three-dimensional photoionization code {\tt MOCASSIN} (Ercolano et al. 2003, 2005).
-The photoionization model predicts a flux for the Ar\,III 8.99$\mu$m line of around 20\% of \hb.
-A full description and analysis will be published separately (Danehkar et al, in prep.).
+This predicts an \ArIII\ 8.99$\mu$m line flux of around 20\% of \hb.
+A full analysis will be published separately.

-The WISE 432 and 321 false-colour composites appear greenish-yellow and red respectively, reflecting the relative strength of the WISE3 band at 12\,microns.
-Features that may contribute to this band are PAH emission, particularly at 11.3\,$\mu$m, thermally-emitting dust continuum, and the \SIV\ 10.51$\mu$m line which our photoionization model suggests is comparable in strength to \hb.
-Other features contributing to this band, in order of decreasing strength are the \ArIII\ 8.99$\mu$m, \NeIII\ 15.5$\mu$m, and \NeII\ 12.8$\mu$m lines.
-Indeed, MIR false-colour imaging has proven to be a powerful diagnostic indicator for classification purposes in their own right (e.g. Cohen et al. 2007, 2011; Parker et al. 2012).

-Abell~48 is a moderately strong source in the MIPS 24$\mu$m band (Mizuno et al. 2009; Wachter et al. 2010),\footnote{Mizuno et al. (2009) list this source as MGE 029.0781+00.4547.} considering that the \OIV\ fine-structure line is expected to be weak or absent on the basis of the nebular excitation class.
-Our optical spectrum (see Figure~\ref{A48_nebula_spectrum}) shows the nebula to be of relatively modest excitation (\S~\ref{sec:nebular_spectroscopy}), with no detectable emission lines with an ionization potential (I.P.) exceeding 41.0\,eV, based on the weak detection of the \NeIII\ $\lambda$3869 line in the violet.
-This suggests that warm dust is the main contributor to the 24$\mu$m band, with a minor contribution from the \ArIII\ 21.81$\mu$m line.

-The spectral energy distribution (SED) of the nebula, not shown here, is dominated by this warm dust component.
-From a blackbody fit to the thermal IR fluxes given in Table~\ref{table:continuum} we estimate a dust temperature of 150 K, which is much more typical of PNe, rather than the hotter dust which surrounds massive WR stars (van der Hucht et al. 1985).
-Mizuno et al. (2009) also found that the 8\micron\ emission in the shell was co-spatial with the 24\micron\ emission.
-Similarly, we find that the NIR and MIR dimensions are similar to the optical and radio images indicating that the ionized, molecular, and dust components of the nebula are spatially mixed.